OMR-Research/muscima-pp/README.md

    |
    +--- LICENSE                             ...
 The legal stuff (CC-BY-NC-SA 4.0, which is fine
    |                                            unless you want to make money off of this data).
+   +--- ERRATA                              ...
+File which lists errors in the data and their corrections.
    +--- README                              ...
 This file.

+I